 Support for Children and Families from our Partner Schools

-Our school workers have been keeping in touch with families through regular ‘check-ins’ via phone, text messages and email; letting them know that we are there for them and their children remains our utmost priority.
+Since the beginning of lock-down, our school workers have been keeping in touch with families through regular ‘check-ins’ via phone, text messages and email; letting them know that we are there for them and their children remains our utmost priority.
 Listening to their worries, stresses and anxieties allows us to bear some of their burden and sharing these with us will ultimately benefit the children too.

 My 8 year old daughter really enjoyed her Zoom session